omok12/Might-Rolls/README.md

 # Hypothesis Test - Mann-Whitney U Test

-Given the previous plots, and my understanding of the game rules, the following is set as the null hypothesis:
+Given the previous plots, and my understanding of the game rules, I begin by testing a simple hypothesis:
 ```
 Modifiers at a lower level are equally likely to be higher than Modifiers at a higher level as the other way around
 ```